JD-Gonz/info415_sp15/README.md

 ## Week 4 - CSRF & Clickjacking (April 20 to 24)
 ### Tuesday
+- go over last weeks hw
 - CSRF
 	- how it works
 	- why it's bad
 	- how to find it
 	- how to mitigate
-- CSRF examples
-	- demo CSRF

 ### Wednesday
+- puzzle solution
 - how Tor works

 ### Thursday
-- go over homework
+- CSRF demo
 - Clickjacking
 	- how it works
 	- why it's bad
 	- how to mitigate
 	- special tactics
+- Clickjacking demo

 ### Homework
 - required